Youth Football (ages 13 to 17)

 More information is set out below.

-Selected teams play against other selected teams from across the Wellington region, and therefore face tougher competition and a more advanced level of football.
-Players who are selected take part in the Swifts Talent Centre, which involves a greater level of commitment, including attendance at two trainings a week and a high standard of behaviour.
+Selected teams our (TDP teams) play in the Capital Development Leagues against other selected (TDP) teams from across the Wellington region, and therefore face tougher competition and a more advanced level of football.
+Players who are selected take part in the Swifts Talent Centre, which involves a greater level of commitment, including attendance at three trainings a week and a high standard of behaviour.

-Trials are optional – players who choose not to trial, or who are not selected, play in social teams.
+Open training sessions are optional – players who choose not to attend, or who are not selected, play in social teams.

 Players born in 2005 can also opt to trial to play up in the under 17 league.